-The Charles Meyer Desalination Plant is in long-term storage mode and is not currently producing drinking water for the City.
+The City’s Charles E. Meyer Desalination Plant is in long-term standby mode and is not currently producing drinking water for the City.
 The City constructed the reverse osmosis seawater desalination facility as an emergency water supply in response to the severe drought from 1986 to 1991.
-Two neighboring water purveyors, Goleta and Montecito water districts, participated in the project but have since opted out of the permanent facility.
-Due to sufficient freshwater supplies since 1991, the facility remains in long-term storage mode for reactivation within two years.
+In 1996 the City obtained a Coastal Development Permit for the facility to meet regional drought needs and for baseline operation during non-drought periods.
+Due to sufficient freshwater supplies since 1991, the facility remains in long-term standby mode for reactivation within two years.
 It is expected to be reactivated only when water supply demand cannot be met using all other available supplies including extraordinary water conservation.